imagineLife/big-site/content/k8s/examples/create-stateful-set.md

 ---

 ## The Goal
-2 nodes will be setup - one controlplane and 1 worker.
+With 2 nodes setup - one controlplane and 1 worker, put a statefulSet together:

-In summary -
+- create 6 directories on a worker node, named `redis{0-6}`
-- create 6 persistent volumes, named `redis{0-6}`, and put these on the "worker" node
+- create pvs connected to the directories created above
-- create redis persistent volumes
+- create pvcs
 - create a service to support this work
 - create the statefulSet
 - perhaps one more redis-specific detail